 I remember how proud I was of the Dahi Vadas I had served that day - even though it completely broke my blender while trying to make a smooth fine batter for the dumplings!
 I vaguely remember dragging Hubby Dear to the store right before closing time just so we could pick up a new, slightly stronger blender - only to have it give up on me a few months later.
 Oh well, you learn something new every day!

-Dahi Vadas (Dahi Bhalla): Fried Dumplings in Yogurt Sauce
+Dahi Vada (Dahi Bhalla): Fried Dumplings in Yogurt Sauce

 - 3 cups plain yogurt